Life Is a Dream: Act III

-The people find out that they have a prince and many rebel, breaking him out of his prison tower, although at first they comically mistake Clarin for the prince.
+The people find out that they have a prince and many rebel, breaking him out of his prison tower, although at first they comically mistake Clarín for the prince.
 Segismundo finds Clotaldo, who is afraid of his reaction.
-Segismundo forgives him, asking to join his cause, but Clotaldo refuses, swearing allegiance to the king.
+Segismundo forgives him, asking Clotaldo to join his cause, but Clotaldo refuses, swearing allegiance to the king.
 Back in the palace, everyone prepares for battle, and Clotaldo speaks with Rosaura.
 She asks him to take Astolfo's life, as he had taken her honor before leaving her.
 Clotaldo refuses, reminding her that Duke Astolfo is now the heir to the throne.
 When Rosaura asks what will be of her honor, Clotaldo suggests that she spend her days in a nunnery.
 Disheartened, Rosaura runs away.

 As war nears, Segismundo sees Rosaura, who tells him that she was the youth who found him in his prison and also the woman who he tried to seduce in court.
 She tells him that she was born in Muscovy of a noble woman who was disgraced and abandoned.
 She had the same fate, falling in love with Astolfo and giving him her honor before he abandoned her to marry Estrella.
 She followed him to Poland for revenge, finding that Clotaldo is her father, but he is unwilling to fight for her honor.
 Rosaura compares herself to female warriors Athena and Diana.
 She wants to join Segismundo's battle and to kill Astolfo or to die fighting.
 Segismundo agrees.
 While soldiers cheer for Segismundo, Rosaura and Clarín are reunited, and the king's soldiers approach.

 Segismundo's army is winning the battle.
 Basilio, Clotaldo and Astolfo are preparing to escape when Clarín is killed in front of them.
 Segismundo arrives and Basilio faces his son, waiting for his death, but Segismundo spares his life.
 In light of the Prince's generous attitude, the King proclaims Segismundo heir to his throne.
 As king, Segismundo decides that Astolfo must keep his promise to marry Rosaura to preserve her honor.
 At first Astolfo is hesitant because she is not of noble birth, but when Clotaldo reveals that she is his daughter, Astolfo consents.
 Segismundo then claims Estrella in marriage himself.
 Segismundo resolves to live by the motto that "God is God", acknowledging that, whether asleep or awake, one must strive for goodness.